Float8@2bits: Entropy Coding Enables Data-Free Model Compression: Discussion

 \paragraph{Limitations.} We intentionally designed \methodname to be the simplest version of the ``Entropy Coding Meets Quantization'' framework.
 In our pursuit of accessibility, we opted for data-free compression with simplified $\ell_1$-based regularization, foregoing complex grouping structures or custom fused operations.
 Many extensions are conceivable, including more sophisticated quantization schemes, advanced entropy proxies, and fused decoding kernels.
 While our implementation uses NVIDIA's \amethod{nvCOMP} library, \amethod{ANS} is a commoditized technology available across platforms (e.g., \amethod{hipANS} for AMD), ensuring broad hardware compatibility.

 Our evaluation study was conducted with a budget of 5K GPU hours, in which we selected a reasonable set of benchmarks and model sizes.
 A more extensive evaluation on real-world tasks and larger, mixture-of-experts models is planned for future work.
+Since \methodname operates on weight matrices alone, it is architecture-agnostic and applies beyond LLMs, e.g., to diffusion models~\citep{zhang_70_2025}.

+Although our implementation matches the inference speed of \amethod{NF4} (\cref{fig:efficiency_main}), \methodname is currently slower than the uncompressed \bfloat baseline.
+The history of low-bit quantization is instructive here: at batch size~1, early implementations of GPTQ and QuIP were similarly slower than uncompressed inference (${\sim}0.6\times$ and ${\sim}0.4\times$ TPOT, respectively), only to overtake it by a wide margin (${\sim}2.9\times$ and ${\sim}3.2\times$) once dedicated fused kernels such as \amethod{Marlin}~\citep{frantar_marlin_2025} and \amethod{E8P}~\citep{tseng2024quip} were introduced. \methodname's overhead sits squarely in this pre-kernel-optimization range, and fused decompression-GEMM kernels are a natural avenue for closing the gap.
+Moreover, its decoding is highly parallel and compute-intensive, aligning with the continuing hardware trend where GPU compute capabilities outpace memory bandwidth growth.

-\paragraph{Final Remarks.} Users striving for the best model within their constraints often face a trade-off between performance, memory, and speed.
-In self-hosting scenarios, memory is typically the binding constraint rather than inference speed.
-Users are often willing to sacrifice some latency for improved model quality. \methodname directly addresses this sweet spot, and our experimental study confirms that, by accepting a modest slowdown from on-the-fly decompression, it enables deployment of much larger models that would otherwise exceed memory limits.
-Entropy decoding during inference operates in a compute-bound regime, which is advantageous given the continuing hardware trend where GPU compute capabilities outpace memory bandwidth growth.
-Furthermore, the compression process itself takes less than 30 minutes for a 70B parameter model without data availability or domain knowledge, enabling immediate adoption and testing of newly released models.
+\paragraph{Final Remarks.} In self-hosting scenarios, memory, not inference speed, is typically the binding constraint, and users are often willing to trade latency for model quality. \methodname directly addresses this sweet spot: by accepting a modest slowdown, it enables deployment of much larger models that would otherwise exceed memory limits.
+Moreover, compressing a 70B model takes less than 10 minutes without data or domain knowledge, enabling immediate adoption of newly released models.